giveaway

 I realize I'm being very vague.. but as I'm writing this review, I realize I can't say much partially because this book is about the discovery and it just wouldn't be the same if I emphasized more on what happens during the course of the plot.
 Sleeping Giants doesn't come out for nearly half a year, although I hope when it does you'll all pick it up - or rush to Netgalley and request a copy ASAP!

 Sleeping Giants was an absolute thrill ride that leaves the reader wanting more.
 You'll be flipping through the pages with a frantic need to know EVERYTHING.
 Sylvain has created something believable and brilliant here.
 The story was unpredictable, and even more important - something exciting.
 It makes you wonder what hides beneath our home planets soil, and just maybe - we're not alone, maybe we never have been.
-Sure to be a hit amongst all who enjoy exploring the unknown.
+Sure to be a hit amongst all who enjoy exploring the unknown.in conclusion

 KYnndra is currently reading The Mime Order by Samantha Shannon, binge watching The X-Files and pondering the possibility of aliens.